gagandeepahuja09/tech_articles/llm/prompt_engineering_course/intro.md

 **Give the model time to "think"**
 * Prompt should give clearer instructions so that the model is able to understand that this task will require more computational power.

+*Tactic 1: Specify the sequence of steps to complete a task.*
+* prompt = """Perform the following actions:
+    1: Summarize the text delemited by <>.
+    2: Translate the summary into French.
+    3: List each name in the French summary.
+    4. Output JSON with keys: french_summary, num_names.
+    Separate answers with line breaks.
+    Use the following format:
+    Text: <text to summarize>
+    Summary: <summary>
+    Translation: <summary translation>
+    Names: <list of names in Italian summary>
+    Output JSON: <JSON with summary and num_names>
+    Text: <{text}>"""

+*Tactic 2: Instruct the model to work out its own solution before rushing to a conclusion.*
+    * Your task is to determine if a student's solution is correct or not.
+To solve the problem, do the following:
+    1. Work out your own solution.
+    2. Compare your solution and the student's solution.
+Evaluate if the student's solution is correct or not.
+Don't decide that the student's solution is correct until you have done the problem yourself.
+    Use the following format:
+    Question: <question>
+    Student's solution: <>
+    Actual solution: <steps to work out the solution and your solution here>

+* Hallucinations: Make statements that sound possible but are not true.
+Instruct to first search relevant information and then answer the question based on relevant information.

+**Iterative Prompt Development**
+* In most cases, it won't work as expected in the first try.
+* Like ML or any development, it is a cycle of coming up with Idea => Implementation (code/data) [Prompt] => Experimental Result => Error analysis => Refining the Idea (loop)

+* *temperature=0 (degree of randomness)*
+* *LLMs are not good with precision.*
+* Evaluate against a lot of examples.
+* Process is very important.
+Rather than being able to write perfect prompts in one go.

+**Summarizing Text**
+* We were able to highlight the target audience of the summary.
+Eg: summary for the pricing department (cost and quality imp role), shipping time (delivery time important).
+* Usecase:
+    * Good to provide user with summary of reviews which are helpful in e-commerce website so that they need not go through each review to get a feel of the product.
+* Rather than summarizing, we can also ask to extract the relevant information.

+**Inferring**